RanRanZhou/bash-heroku-class/README.md

-See the bash.md and heroku.md files for the material from today's lesson
+Refer to the bash.md, git.md and heroku.md files for the material from today's lesson.